RikuSato0/NexusTrader/docs/source/quickstart/index.rst

 - How to build a strategy using custom signals 📊
 - How to receive custom signals with :doc:`ZeroMQSignalRecv <../api/core/entity>` 📡
 - How to implement a simple arbitrage strategy for profit opportunities 💹
+- How to define indicators and use them in the strategy 📊

 Strategy Overview
 -------------------